MicrosoftDocs/common-data-model-and-service/common-data-service/upgradecds/delete-legacy-cds-database.md

 1. Install the administration PowerShell module
     1. Copy this command: `Install-Module -Name Microsoft.PowerApps.Administration.PowerShell`
-    1. Paste the command into the PowerShell window.
+    1. Paste the command into the PowerShell window and press **enter**.

         ![Install module](media/install-module.png)